greenelab/deep-review/all-sections.md

 ## The impact of deep learning in treating disease and developing new treatments

-Given the ever-present need to make better interventions faster at the point of care -- incorporating the complex calculus of a patients symptoms, diagnostics and life history -- there is a long history of attempts to apply deep learning to patient treatment.
-Success in this area would also be very useful for directions like personalized healthcare or precision medicine [@VOQtVhWs; @3JyJ3DTh].
-Earlier, we have written of the possibilities for patient categorization.
+Given the ever-present need to make better, faster interventions at the point of care -- incorporating the complex calculus of a patients symptoms, diagnostics, and life history -- there have been many attempts to apply deep learning to patient treatment.
+Success in this area would be very useful for personalized healthcare or precision medicine [@VOQtVhWs; @3JyJ3DTh].
+Earlier, we presented possibilities for patient categorization.
 Here, we examine the potential for better treatment, which broadly, may divided into methods for improved choices of interventions for patients and those for development of new interventions.